dotnet/core/README.md

 The .NET Core team encourages [contributions](https://github.com/dotnet/runtime/blob/master/CONTRIBUTING.md), both issues and PRs.
 The first step is finding the [.NET Core repository](Documentation/core-repos.md) that you want to contribute to.

+Check the [product roadmap](https://aka.ms/dotnet-product-roadmap) to see what the team is focusing on.

 ### Community

 This project uses the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct) to define expected conduct in our community.